 Offer a paid internship for future Lenape human rights and atrocity prevention professionals to work in our New York office for three months each year.

 Implementation: With regard to implementing commitment #6, we are excited to have finalized the internship program and confirmed our first intern under this new program.
 The main project of the internship is to develop a database of transitional justice initiatives throughout the United States as well as a register of organizations that are working on dealing with legacies of violence in the U.S. In addition to advancing AIPG’s Living Land Acknowledgement, this internship will have a central role in helping build out and expand AIPG’s U.S. Programs as well as the network of organizations we partner with in pursuing our mission.
 The first internship under this program was set to take place across the summer of 2022 however unfortunately, the Covid-19 pandemic extended the school year for the prospective intern making a full two-month internship in the summer impossible.
-As a result, we have postponed the program with this intern until summer 2023 and we are again actively searching for potential interns for fall 2022 and spring 2023.
-The announcement for the internship program can be found in our 2021 Annual Report.
+As a result, we have postponed the program with this intern until summer 2023.

 Commit to undertake all future AIPG New York job recruitment by advertising through Lenape networks and recruiting channels in addition to standard job-posting platforms.